This an update of the popular and still available Pro-Race display.

 The other LEDs can be configured in the screen above.
 Like the shift lights, each LED can be configured clicking on it and the corresponding configuration screen will open.
 The configuration screen is very similar to the one for shift lights.
 The only difference is that more data can be associated to these LEDs, not only RPM, but also fuel level, water temperature, flags and so on.

 The last section is dedicated to the configuration of rotary encoders and toggle switches.

 - Rotary Encoders are special devices with 3 pins.
 Each rotary encoder replaces 2 buttons> when the encoder is rotated clockwise a press of one of the buttons is simulated. when the rotary encoder is rotated anti-clockwise, a press of the other button is simulated.

 - Toggle Switches are two positions switches (ON and OFF).
 When an input is configured to work with toggle switches, a button press is simulated when the toggle switch is moved to the ON position and another button press is simulated when the toggle switch is moved to the OFF position.

-- The Polling Interval setting determines how often the input of the controllers are read.
+- The Polling Interval setting determines how often the inputs of the controllers are read.
 The default value is 20ms, which is usually fine if you are only using push buttons.
-The reason why you don’t want to read the state of the buttons too quickly is because when a button is pushed it normally bounces for some milliseconds and if these bounces were read by the controller multiple button presses would be reported.
-Instead, reading the state of the buttons every 20ms guarantee that the bouncing has stopped.
+The reason why you don’t want to read the state of the buttons too quickly is because when a button is pushed , its contacts normally bounce for some milliseconds and, if these bounces were read by the microcontroller, multiple button presses would be reported.
+Instead, reading the state of the buttons every 20ms normally guarantees that the bouncing stopped, between readings.
 If you are using rotary encoders, 20ms between one reading and the following could be too long if you rotate the encoder very quickly.
 In that case the polling interval can be reduced to 15ms, 10ms or 5ms.

 Connecting buttons, rotary encoders and toggle switches